Anamul Haque

 Mohammad Anamul Haque Bijoy (born 16 December 1992) is a Bangladeshi cricketer.
-He is a wicket-keeper and an opening right-handed batsman.
+He is a wicket-keeper and right-handed batsman.
 He is the first player to score 1000 runs and most runs in a single List-A tournament.

 Early life

 His hometown is Kushtia.
 He went to Kushtia Zilla School until the sixth grade.
-Later he was a student at Bangladesh Krira Shikkha Protishtan.
+Later he was a student at Bangladesh Krira Shikkha Protishtan (BKSP).

 U19 career

-He captained the Bangladesh U 19 world cup team in Australia and came out as the highest run scorer in the tournament.
+He captained the Bangladesh U 19 World Cup team in Australia where he was the highest run scorer in the tournament.
 He made two hundred and won a Player of the Match there.

 Domestic career

+National Cricket League

 Anamul made his first-class debut for Dhaka Division in the National Cricket League in late 2008.
 He earned the early call-up through some impressive work at the BKSP, the country's biggest sports institute.
+In his debut season he managed to score just 70 runs in 6 innings with an average of 11.66.

+In the 2010/11 National Cricket League, Bijoy scored 466 runs in 10 innings with an average of 66.57 including 2 centuries and 2 half centuries.

+In the 2012 National Cricket League he was selected to play for Khulna Division.
+He scored 816 runs with an average of 42.94 including 3 centuries and 3 half centuries with the best of 193.
+He finished the tournament as the highest run scorer.

+In the 2012-13 National Cricket League he scored 374 runs in 8 innings with an average of 62.33 including 2 centuries and 1 half century.

+In the 2013-14 National Cricket League he scored 193 runs in 6 innings with an average of 38.60 including 1 century and 1 half century.

+In the 2015-16 National Cricket League, Bijoy managed to score 272 runs in 7 innings with an average of 38.85 including 1 century.

+He scored 451 runs in 8 innings with an average of 64.42 including 2 centuries and 2 half centuries in the 2016–17 National Cricket League.